 The systemic exposure to topical corticosteroid is thought to be very small because of poor absorption from the gastrointestinal tract (fluticasone), or a very high first-pass rate of hepatic metabolism (budesonide).

-Some cases of adrenal insufficiency have been reported, mostly among patients on higher corticosteroid doses who use other inhaled or intranasal corticosteroids to treat concomitant atopic disease.[131]Harel S, Hursh BE, Chan ES, et al. Adrenal suppression in children treated with oral viscous budesonide for eosinophilic esophagitis.
+Adrenal insufficiency has been reported, mostly among patients on higher corticosteroid doses who use other inhaled or intranasal corticosteroids to treat concomitant atopic disease.[134]Harel S, Hursh BE, Chan ES, et al. Adrenal suppression in children treated with oral viscous budesonide for eosinophilic esophagitis.
 J Pediatr Gastroenterol Nutr.
 2015 Aug;61(2):190-3.

 http://www.ncbi.nlm.nih.gov/pubmed/25950088?tool=bestpractice.com